ItsJonQ/owlet/README.md

 };
 ```

-The theme is genearted into `/themes/`, with it's details added to `package.json` - ready for publishing!
+The theme is generated into `/themes/`, with it's details added to `package.json` - ready for publishing!